 - If you have a business idea or project you want to get started the most important thing is to focus on creating quality content.
 There are no secret tricks.
 Just honest, hard work.

 - Don’t try to be like anyone else.
-If I had a penny for every time someone told me there market was saturated with Chefs.
+If I had a penny for every time someone told me the market was saturated with Chefs.
 But there is only one Melissa Mayo.
-And I am a South African born, Jewish chef, living in LA, with a cooking school in Italy.
+And I am a South African-born, Jewish chef, living in LA, with a cooking school in Italy.
 I am a yogi and a mom and wife.
-I like red meat, coffee and dark chocolate.
+I like red meat, coffee, and dark chocolate.
 There really is only one me.
-So my advice is just do you, and the right audience will find you.
+So my advice just does you, and the right audience will find you.

 - Keep your personal life and family photos for your personal page where you can share them with friends so you aren’t bombarding them with work stuff.